Michael-Kornilich/day-rater/db-handler/Docker/build-and-run.md

       container_name: "db-handler"
       ports:
-        # currently only visible to the host, change later to close
+        # currently only visible to the host, change later to 8000:8000 to keep the container in docker network
         - "127.0.0.1:8000:8000"

       # mostly for testing purposes, to hijack the path